jairotunior/jairotunior.github.io/about.md

 permalink: /about/
 ---

-I´m industrial engineer and a pasioner of computer sciences specially Machine Learning and Deep Learning.
+I´m Industrial Engineer and Game Developer.
+I'm a pasioner of computer sciences specially Machine Learning and Deep Learning.
+In the last time, i am focus in the Web Developer and Reinforcement Learning.

 ### More Information